Islandora-Collaboration-Group/ISLE/README.md

 - 03/2018 - [In Process] Community Alpha Test #1: University of Pittsburgh (lead: Clinton Graham)
 - 03/2018 - [Completed] Community Alpha Test #2: Hamilton College (lead: Steve Young)
 - 03/2018 - [Completed] Community Alpha Test #3: Barnard College (lead: Ben Rosner)
-- 04/2018 - [In Process] Born-Digital handoff of ISLE (Islandora 7x) and documentation to ISLE Steering Committee
+- 05/2018 - [In Process] Born-Digital handoff of ISLE (Islandora 7x) and documentation to ISLE Steering Committee
+- 06/2018 - [Completed] ISLE release 1.0 available as open-source for public use
-- 05/2018 - [In Process] ISLE release 1.0 available as open-source for public use
+- 08/2018 - [In Process] ISLE release 1.1 available as open-source for public use
-- 08/2018 - [Future] ICG to contribute ISLE to Islandora Foundation via [LSAP](https://islandora.ca/developers/lsap)
+- 10/2018 - [Future] ISLE Phase II begins

 ## What is ISLE?
 ISLE is a new project in development -- funded by 17 institutions of higher-education and Born-Digital -- that will address one of the most significant pain-points in Islandora: installation and maintenance.
 ISLE separates an institution’s customizations from core code, and moves that core code into Docker containers that are easily updated, simplifying and largely automating the process of installation and updates/maintenance of Islandora.
 ISLE also bundles together the best shared modules into a common, production-ready and security-hardened platform.